-The current schedule to prepare a Technical Review of the PANDA detector (TR) until end of 2008 or early 2009 (same remark as above) might clash with the time needed to take all necessary design choices.
+The current schedule to prepare a Technical Review of the PANDA detector (TR) until end of 2008 or early 2009 might clash with the time needed to take all necessary design choices.
 Therefore different options might be presented in the TR although an already taken decision is desirable.
 However, this TR is an intermediate step towards the individual sub-detector Technical Design Reports (TDR) which will come roughly a year later.
 It is an important milestone for the PANDA project and a definitive time frame for the open design choices must be given in this TR.
 Apart from a more detailed technical description of detector components the implementation of the production must be covered too.
+This includes productions milestones as well as feasibility and financing of the production.
+Many of the given information can of course go to the different TDRs as well to avoid duplication of the work.
+But in contrast to the TR the TDRs shall be as close as possible to the detector as it will be built.
+In order to cope with the current tight FAIR/PANDA schedule the sub-detector TDRs should be finished by mid/end of 2010.